 1. If you're not certain what constitutes a brain injury, read about brain injury.

 2. If you believe you have had a brain injury and are exhibiting symptoms common to brain injury, contact a medical provider who understands brain injury for a proper diagnosis.
-Contact information for medical providers is being added to the BIC Blue Book all the time.
 Some important medical specialists include a neurologist and neuropsychologist.
+You should contact your primary care physician for a referral to a brain injury specialist.

 3. Contact your regional or state brain injury advocacy organization for more resources, including brain injury support groups.
 Those who have walked the walk and facilitate these groups are most familiar with the resources in your community.